 Have you ever wondered why some bug bites hurt, while others only itch?
 In this post we answer the reason why bug bites itch.

 Is it really a bug bite or did they sting you?

 One thing that can make a difference in how you react to a bug bite, is if it really was a bite or if it was a sting.
-For example wasps and bees will sting you with a stinger and sometimes that stinger can even get stuck in you.
+Wasps and bees will sting you with a stinger, and sometimes that stinger can get stuck in you.

 An attack with a stinger will definitely hurt, but it may start to itch after the fact.
 If the stinger was left inside of your body it could cause an allergic reaction for some, and others itching can be caused as the sing location begins to heal.

 Other insects don’t sting like bees and wasps, but they bite.
 Those may include things like ants (although some ants do sting as well) and spiders.
 These pests bite and would be more likely to cause pain from biting you rather than itching.
 Also depending on if the pest has a venomous bite or not could cause itching

 Another form of pest attack would be things like mosquito bites, assassin bug bites, or bed bug bites, and these pests are sucking your blood along side of their “bite”.
 These forms of bites/stings typically cause itching.

 One factor of if a bug bite will sting or itch is if the pest is venomous